 The principles provide a useful starting point for reflection by staff at Swansea University, inspiring continual professional development in learning and teaching through the seminars, workshops and resources generated by them.
 The button below links to a fuller account of Chickering and Gamson's work, along with some examples of how the principles can be implemented in teaching, learning and assessment.

-SALT's Seven Characteristics of a Good University Teacher (7Cs for short) seminar & workshop programme is now in it's second year.
-Events are held once a month on Wednesdays, 13:00-14:00 at a range of locations at Swansea University.
-Details of registration for an event can be found on this page, as well as:-
+SALT's Seven Characteristics of a Good University Teacher (7Cs for short) seminar & workshop programme is now in its third year.
+Details of registration for face to face events can be found on this page, as well as:-

 - SALT's Website (Upcoming Events)